saptarian/coinbase-clone/README.md

 Sapta Rianza [saptaqur@gmail.com](mailto:saptaqur@gmail.com)

 I am a self taught developer and have been freelancing for the last ~10 years.
-Currently insterested in software engineering and DevOps cicd workflow.
+Currently interested in DevOps CI/CD workflow.

 ## Contributing